How We Grow

 1. All weeds/plants out of place in our gardens we pull by hand.
 In many of our hydroponic growing areas, weeding is not needed b/c it is growing in water.
 We use weed fabric and repurposed carpets as weed barriers, especially when soil is resting for a period of time.
 We also cultivate certain plants that many consider to be weeds (stinging nettle, watercress, dandelions, duckweed).

 2. The three main pests we get in our gardens throughout the year are the cabbage looper (green caterpillars), aphids, spider mites, and slugs.
 We encourage beneficial predators to help reduce the population of these pests by having plants that provide nectar to predatory insects.
 We will occasionally get pest damage on our veggies, which is something we tolerate, and the veggies can grow out of this if they are healthy.
-Rarely, we may use an OMRI certified insecticide called Pyganic (derived from chrysanthemum flowers).
+We may use an OMRI certified insecticide called Pyganic (derived from chrysanthemum flowers) if no beneficial predators are observed and an insect infestation is brewing.
 To reduce fungal pathogens we’ll use ground cinnamon and biofumigants like chopped watercress stems.
-To prevent slugs and soil-borne pests we’ll use freshly brewed coffee.

-3. We have learned that the main reason plants typically get diseases is because of too much/too little sunlight, water, and nutrition, which is why we focus on growing healthy plants to prevent disease.
+3. We have learned that the main reason plants typically get diseases and pests is because of too much/too little sunlight, water, and nutrition, which is why we focus on growing healthy plants that are able to grow in spite of these problems when they do arise.
 Certain plants are more susceptible to diseases:

 -Dandelion, chard, and red veined sorrel is prone to getting powdery mildew, and we’ve learned to use mist irrigation to regularly rinse the leaves and remove the fungus.